mycoin/noah/README.md

 A better project structure is required:

-- `app` the webapp contains the runtime environment.
+- `app` the webapp contains the portal project.
 - `biz` middleware, toolkit
 - `common` config and application support, important config.